Public History at the University of Massachusetts Amherst

 Jessie Macleod curated the Newport Historical Society Loan Exhibit while an intern in 2011; upon graduation she accepted a position as Assistant Curator at George Washington's Mount Vernon Estate, Museum & Gardens

 The graduate certificate in Public History prepares graduate students for a variety of positions in a range of settings.
-Course offerings regularly include: Landscape and Memory, Material Culture, Digital History, Oral History, Preservation Theory, Museum and Historic Site Interpretation, and our foundation course, Introduction to Public History.
+Course offerings regularly include: Introduction to Public History, Material Culture, Digital History, Oral History, Preservation Theory, Museum and Historic Site Interpretation, and Landscape and Memory.

 Places where alumni are currently employed include: the National Archives, the National Park Service, the Lower East Side Tenement Museum in New York City, the Macmillan Group, George Washington's Mount Vernon, the Civil War Institute, and the Southern Oral History Program at the University of North Carolina-Chapel Hill.
 Internship sites in recent years have included: the Massachusetts Trustees of Reservations, Colonial Williamsburg (VA), Monadnock Media, the Concord Museum, the Minneapolis Museum of Art, the Baseball Hall of Fame in Cooperstown (NY) and the John F. Kennedy Presidential Library and Museum.